amitfin/retry/README.md

 (`retry.call` is the previous and obsolete name but can still be used.)

-This action warps an inner action with background retries on failures.
+This action wraps an inner action with background retries on failures.
 It can be useful to mitigate temporary issues of connectivity or invalid device states.

 For example, instead of: